 In some cases, those contacts will close down their email accounts and open new ones just to cut down on the noise.

 Additionally, some people have email addresses exclusively for marketing content.
-They don’t want to clog their personal or business accounts with things they don’t want.
+They don’t want to clog their personal or business accounts with emails they didn’t ask for.
 Your deliverability will take a huge hit when you buy an email list.

 This isn’t just because of spam, either.
 You might have your emails sent to recipients’ promotions or updates folders, which aren’t opened as often as primary inboxes.